Minimum alveolar concentration: Meyer-Overton hypothesis

 The MAC of a volatile substance is inversely proportional to its lipid solubility (oil:gas coefficient), in most cases.
 This is the Meyer-Overton hypothesis put forward in 1899–1901 by Hans Horst Meyer and Charles Ernest Overton.
-MAC is inversely related to potency, i.e. high MAC equals low potency.
+MAC is inversely related to potency, i.e. a higher MAC equals a lower potency, as a greater concentration of the anaesthetic is required to suppress movement.

 The hypothesis correlates lipid solubility of an anaesthetic agent with potency (1/MAC) and suggests that onset of anaesthesia occurs when sufficient molecules of the anaesthetic agent have dissolved in the cell's lipid membranes, resulting in anaesthesia.
 Exceptions to the Meyer-Overton hypothesis can result from: